centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

 - KQL is also known as the language of the cloud.
 It's available in many other services such as Microsoft Sentinel, Azure Monitor, Azure Resource Graph and Microsoft Defender.
 The code-name **Kusto** engine was invented by 4 engineers from the Power BI team over 10 years ago and has been implemented across all Microsoft services including Github Copilot, LinkedIn, Azure, Office 365, and XBOX.

 - KQL queries are easy to write, read and edit.
 The language is most commonly used to analyze logs, sign-on events, application traces, diagnostics, signals, metrics and much more.
 Supports multi-statement queries, relational operators such as filters (where clauses), union, joins aggregations to produce a tabular output.
 It allows the ability to simply pipe (|) additional commands for ad-hoc analytics without needing to re-write entire queries.
-It has similarities to PowerShell, Excel functions, LINQ, function SQL, and OS Shell (Bash).
+It has similarities to PowerShell, Excel functions, LINQ, SQL functions, and OS Shell (Bash).
 It supports DML statements, DDL statements (referred to as Control Commands), built-in machine learning operators for forecasting & anomaly detection, plus more... including in-line Python & R-Lang.

-- In this solution, KQL commands will be automatically created and executed by eventstream to ingest data when configuring the Eventhouse KQL Database destination in the Eventstream.
+- In this solution, KQL commands will be automatically created and executed by Eventstream to ingest data when configuring the Eventhouse KQL Database destination in the Eventstream.
 These commands will create the respective 'bronze' tables.
 Secondly, the control commands will be issued in a database script that automate creation of additional schema items such as Tables, Shortcuts, Functions, Policies and Materialized-Views.
 - Feature [documentation](https://learn.microsoft.com/azure/data-explorer/kusto/query/).

 [Back to Table of Contents](#table-of-contents)